alexAubin/ESP8266/README.md

 As mentionned, the firmware of the module can be upgraded provided that the GPIO and other pins are mapped appropriately and you've downloaded the appropriate tools.
-However I didn't find any strong motivation at this point to upgrade it, except for the fact that one might be able to change the baud rate used for serial communication by the ESP8266.
+However I didn't find any strong motivation at this point to upgrade it in my case, except for the fact that one might be able to change the baud rate used for serial communication by the ESP8266.
 It might also be that if you're using a different firmware version, the format of the communication with the ESP8266 changes.

 [Firmware version used when developping HAL goes here]

 [Links related to firmware upgrade goes here]

-Other threads over the Internets mention the SDK, which to my understanding is related to developping your own firmware but I'm not intersted in that here.
+Other threads over the Internets mention the SDK, which to my understanding is related to developping your own firmware, possibly to create a standalone access point using simply the module + a battery (but I'm not intersted in that here).

 <a name="InterfacingWithUno"></a>
 Interfacing with Arduino Uno